beatwad/video_file_summary/README.md

 ## FAQ

 **Q: Is it free?**
 A: The code uses your own API key.
-Google Gemini currently offers a free tier.
-Whisper runs locally on your machine, so it costs nothing but electricity.
+Google Gemini currently offers a free tier (but requests per day number is capped by 20), OpenAI GPT-5-mini cost is cheap.
+Whisper runs locally on your machine, so by default it costs nothing or almost nothing.

 **Q: It's slow?**
 A: Transcription speed depends on your hardware (CPU vs GPU) and the `WHISPER_MODEL_SIZE` selected in config. `tiny` or `base` are fast; `large` is accurate but slow.